Last Updated on January 14, 2022 by Grow with Bovees

 Plants with prickly leaves or stems, such as barberry, holly, and pyracantha, are a particularly effective way of discouraging both of the above but just be sure you don’t end up with prickles encroaching on your work zone!

-A bit of gardening creativity in the use of landscape plants and decorative features as screens can do wonders to camouflage your pile from view, even if it’s relatively close to the back door or the patio.
+A bit of gardening creativity in the use of landscape plants and decorative features, such as screens, can do wonders to camouflage your pile from view, even if it’s relatively close to the back door or the patio.

-The screen can be something simple, like a fence made of landscape timbers.
+The screen can be something simple, like a fence made of landscape timbers, or some large landscape rocks.
 Another option to consider is extending an existing landscape feature, such as a stone wall, rock garden, lattice screen, or decorative fence.

 If there is enough sun, get perennial vines such as; clematis, honeysuckle, ivy, and Virginia creeper and train them onto a fence or wall around the perimeter to help add ornamental interest.